pyvista/pyvista/doc/api/core/pointsets.rst

 translation and rotation routines.
 This example loads two meshes and moves, scales, copies them, and finally plots them.

-To plot more than one mesh a plotting class must be created to manage the plotting.
-The following code creates the class and plots the meshes with various colors.
+To plot more than one mesh a :class:`pyvista.Plotter` instance must be created to manage the plotting.
+The following code creates a plotter and plots the meshes with various colors.

 .. pyvista-plot::